jghinestrosa/chip-8/README.md

 - Double check if the speed for operation cycles is correct or not

 ## Motivation
-I have been always intrigued in how emulators work.
-It always felt like magic to me to be able to emulate software from different platforms and hardware.
+I have been always intrigued by how emulators work.
+Emulate software from different platforms and hardware always felt like magic to me.
 Because of this, I decided to start learning and implement one by myself.

 I chosed Chip-8 because of its simplicity and because the web is full of documentation about it.
 It looked like a good start to me.